arduino/tooling-project-assets/workflow-templates/publish-go-nightly-task.md

 - Sign and notarize the macOS build.
 - Upload the builds to Arduino's downloads server.

-This will enable everyone to participate to the project's development via beta testing.
+This will enable everyone to participate in the project's development via beta testing.
 ```

 ## PR message